We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 The Competition

-• OXO Good Grips Glass Pie Plate with Lid: This pie pan produced fairly uneven crusts throughout our testing, with the edges often much darker than the bottom of the crust.
+• OXO Good Grips Glass Pie Plate with Lid: This pie pan produced fairly uneven crusts throughout testing, with the edges often much darker than the bottom of the crust.

 • Pyrex Glass Bakeware Pie Plate: This nearly was a winner, but lost points for slightly less evenly golden crusts.